canada-ca/canada-ca.github.io/_posts/2020-10-01-labelling-study.md

 Then we looked at what new content was ready and the approvals needed for some of the proposed changes.
 Based on this, we added a couple of new labels right away to reflect the results of the study.

+### Categories

+* Added a new category labelled  “Limiting the spread” to group links related to reopening that had performed well in the study

+### Links

+* Added a new link for the top task “Vaccines and drugs”
+* Kept the “Latest announcements” label
+* Kept the “Prevention and risks” label
+* Kept the “Take a self-assessment” label

+## Planning for the future

+Today, the Coronavirus landing page reflects a lot of what we found from this research.
+As COVID-19 continues to evolve and needs change, we’ll continue to adjust the categories and links on this page.

+For example, the “Protecting public health” label won strong majorities in English for vaccine & immunity tasks.
+“Protection de la santé publique” performed similarly well with French respondents.
+These tasks are related to personal medical health.
+Vaccines is our #5 top task (#1 at WHO) & immunity is #17 (#4 at WHO).
+As Health Canada develops content supporting vaccine tasks,  this category label is tested and ready to use.

+## Use labels that work for people

+One thing that stood out from the research findings was that the terminology that policy teams preferred didn’t always resonate with users.
+This showed once again that to help users find what they need, we need to use words that work for them.
+Internal language doesn’t always fit the bill.

+As a designer, you need to think of your users and design with them in mind.
+Go look at your labels and make sure that people understand them the way you think they do.
+Be sure they aren’t being misled.
+Then go back and check again later.
+Teams need to keep evolving categories and labels as top task content evolves.

+## Final word

+Web is a service and it’s a shared responsibility.
+What the Government of Canada wishes to communicate is not always the same as what the audience has come to learn or accomplish.
+Public servants may use terms that seem obvious to them, but when those terms don’t resonate with the general public, communication breaks down.

+Audiences behave and interact differently in the digital space compared to how they behave and interact with traditional communication channels.

+Remember:

+* Web is a “doing” place for most — focus on tasks
+* People don't read, they scan — use short meaningful section headers
+* People look for easy to follow directions or steps, otherwise they give up, call or email
+* Small screens need less content — mobile traffic is greater than 50%
+* Don’t duplicate content — GC web space is integrated.
+Collaborate with others or link to existing content
+* Follow GC standards for web design at design.canada.ca

+## Learn more

+* COVID-19 top task study
+* A case for descriptive link text
+* Content improvement projects
+* Canada.ca Content Style Guide
+* Canada.ca Design System

 ## Connect with the Digital Transformation Office at Treasury Board Secretariat